Higher education in the United States: Issues confronting higher education in the United States

 Entrance routes and procedures for choosing a college or university, their rankings and the financial value of degrees are being discussed.
 This leads to discussions on socioeconomic status and race ethnicity and gender.

-From the student perspective, issues include colleges failing to teach soft skills such as critical thinking, the wide ranges of remuneration and underemployment among the various degrees, rising tuition and increasing student loan debt, austerity in state and local spending, the adjunctification of academic labor, student poverty and hunger, along with credentialism and educational inflation.
+From the student perspective, issues include colleges failing to teach soft skills such as critical thinking, the wide ranges of remuneration and underemployment among the various degrees, rising tuition and increasing student loan debt, austerity in state and local spending, the adjunctification of academic labor, student poverty and hunger, along with educational inflation.